ixiagames/hxdefold-journey/create-a-gui-button/README.md

 ![finale](./tutorial-images/finale.gif)

 Now that the tutorial has reached its finale, you may want to find ways to improve on our codes and the way we did things to suit your needs.
+(Also because I wrote these as I learn, it's likely that I did something dumb and any feedback is greatly appreciated!)

 Last but not least: Happy Haxing & Defolding!